 I paid a Skate Canada membership fee when my child joined the program?
 Will I have to pay this fee again?

-The Skate Canada fee is an annual membership fee, and is valid from Sept.
+The Skate Canada membership fee is an annual membership fee, and is valid from Sept.
 1 to Aug.
 31 of the following year, regardless of when you join the program.
-The fee is required by skate Canada and is not retained by the club.
+The fee is an insurance fee required by Skate Canada and is not retained by the club.
 This fee is non-refundable.

 WITHDRAWING FROM THE PROGRAM or TRANSFERING TO ANOTHER CLASS: